Rhonda Blades: Life after Professional Basketball

-After basketball, Blades became the head varsity girls' basketball coach at Brentwood Academy, in Brentwood, Tennessee.
+After basketball, Brown became the head varsity girls' basketball coach at Brentwood Academy, in Brentwood, Tennessee.
 She has coached a winning program for 17 seasons (361–162 record), including 5 state championships and 4 more state championship appearances.
 She also teaches Anatomy and Health at Brentwood Academy, for which additional sessions were added to meet demand.
 Brown is married to Parke Brown (22 years), with two children, Blades and Millie.